sugrowth/scrolloff/project.md

 ### 1.1 Problem
 People reflexively open "scroll apps" dozens of times a day — not by choice, but by habit.
 Existing blockers either over-restrict (causing frustration) or require manual activation (which users forget).
 They also fail to account for legitimate notifications and context, leading to abandonment.

-Unscroll bridges the gap by combining **behavioral awareness** with **reward-based discipline** while respecting the user's real-world needs.
+ScrollOff bridges the gap by combining **behavioral awareness** with **reward-based discipline** while respecting the user's real-world needs.

 ### 1.2 Goals (MVP v2.0)
 - **G1:** Reduce reflex app opens by **≥50%** within 14 days.